 CRM data is often linked to a variety of sales tools such as external prospecting or forecasting tools.
 It also guides critical business decisions like expectations of how much a company can spend or grow.
 Not to mention it provides a holistic view of the sales pipeline.

-Unfortunately, too many organizations rely on manual data collection.
+Unfortunately, too many organizations rely on manual data collection, rather than sales automation tools for data entry.
 This ends up in disappointment across the board.
 Data is inaccurate, delayed or straight up just missing.

 Think about it.
 If a sales rep is having a busy week (Yay!
 Maybe this means more sales!), it’s likely that their CRM duties will fall by the wayside.
 And I’m sure you can figure out the repercussions.

 And this isn’t just a one-off problem as 79 percent of opportunity-related data that sales reps gather never make it into the CRM system.
 At all.
 As for the data that does make it into the CRM, 88 percent of CRM users admit to entering incomplete contact information and 62 percent say they don’t log all of their activities.

 All of these issues with data collection leave sales operations teams with a lot to clean up: